bu-ist/block-imports/README.md

 ## Hooks

-These are React Hooks, not WordPress Hooks.
+These are [React Hooks](https://www.w3schools.com/react/react_hooks.asp), not WordPress Hooks.
+Hooks allow function components to have access to state, lifecycle methods, and other React features.

+**These should be named in camelCase without a BU namespace.
+They should use the [`.mjs`](https://v8.dev/features/modules#mjs) extension.**

 - [useAllTerms](hooks/useAllTerms)
 - [useMedia](hooks/useMedia)